- Policy Issues

 Understanding our Past

 Carbon-14 dating has allowed us to accurately date historical artifacts.
 All living beings (plant or animal) have the same ratio of carbon-14 to carbon-12.
-When plants or animals die, the ratio changes and this change can be used to determine the matters age.
-This technique is used to date specimens from 50 to 60,000 years C-14 dating is useful for dating items up to about 50,000 – 60,000 years ago (useful for dating organisms like Neanderthals and ice age animals).
+When plants or animals die, the ratio changes and this change can be used to determine the a matter’s age.
+C-14 dating is useful for dating items up to about 50,000 – 60,000 years old, such as Neanderthals and ice age animals.

 Other radioactive techniques using beryllium, aluminum, potassium, argon, and uranium have been developed to measure specimens older than 50,000 years.